nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: Create a new teachingAssistantBuddy**
+**Use case: Create a new module**

 **MSS**

-1. User requests to create a new teachingAssistantBuddy in System
+1. User requests to create a new module in System
-2. System creates the teachingAssistantBuddy
+2. System creates the module

    Use case ends.